Hindi media

-The first Hindi-language newspaper published in India, Udant Martand (The Rising Sun), started on 30 May 1826.
-This day is celebrated as "Hindi Journalism Day", or Hindi Patrakarita Diwas, as it marked the beginning of journalism in Hindi language.
 India has a long history of printing.
 The first printing press was set up as early as in 1674 in Mumbai (Bombay).
 Calcutta General Advertiser, the first newspaper of India (also known as the Hicky's Bengal Gazette), started in January 1780, and the first Hindi daily, Samachar Sudha Varshan, started in 1854 - three years before the Indian Rebellion of 1857.